Chronology of World History

 March 7

-• US sent 20,000 troops to Mexican border.
+• US sends 20,000 troops to Mexican border.
 [1]

 March 8

-• International Women's Day (first celebrated).
+• International Women's Day first celebrated.
 [1]

 March 25